-"Use propane only" label (Canada only Label appearance may not be exact over tighten the valve (damaging the interior seals on the cylinder valve seat).
+Close the propane cylinder main shut off valve by hand tightening only.
+Use of tools createto over tighten the valve (damaging the interior seals on the cylinder valve seat).
 If this type of damage occurs, the cylinder will not close properly.